teohxuen/website/content/report/final_report.md

     - Same Interface
       - Reed Switch to turn on and off
       - Able to display key stats on screen

+### 4.2 Backward Compatibility
+- Design Specification
+  - Need to fit in the same hull (Backward Compatibility)
+    - PMB size constraints
+    - Have to use the same connector and pins
+    - Becasue we deploying AUV4.5
+    - Minimal modification allow for easy swap (get to work with new and old PMB)
+    - Streamline spare prep and lower cost by leveraging Economies of Scale

+### 4.3 Component Standardisation
   - Ease of Production and Spares (competition experience)
     - Less stuff to pack
     - MCU, CAN Chip etc are standardised.